auth0/docs/articles/best-practices/custom-database-connections.md

 ### Get User

-The get user action script implements the function executed in order to determine the current state of existence of a user.
+The `getUser` action script implements the function executed in order to determine the current state of existence of a user.
 We recommend naming this function getUser.
 The script is optional for both legacy authentication and for automatic migration, though we recommend its implementation.

 ::: panel Best Practice
 While it’s not mandatory to implement the `getUser` function *per se*, it is a recommended best practice.
 The `getUser` function is required to support password the reset workflow recommended for great customer experience.